mikejoh/cloud-provider-cloudlycke/README.md

 * The Kubelets will be configured with the following flag(s): `--node-ip <VM IP> --cloud-provider=external --provider-id=cloudlycke://<ID>`
 * The Cloudlycke Cloud Controller will be configured with the following flag(s): `--cloud-provider=cloudlycke`

+  _Please note that the container image, used in the [all-in-one manifest](/manifests/cloudlycke-ccm.yaml), is one that i've built and pushed to my private Docker Hub repository.
+Please see the [Dockerfile](/Dockerfile) to see how the image was built._

 ## Starting the Vagrant (cloud) environment and deploy Kubernetes

 1. Install Ansible in a `virtualenv` and activate the environment